TO BE PUBLISHED December 2024

 - digital assessment: remote and on-screen examination options - role of AI in assessments - addressing digital inequalities - inclusivity and accessibility

-- workload and technology: achieving manageable demands on teachers and other staff - opportunities for technology to reduce workload, monitor student progress and support improvement
+- workload and technology: placing manageable demands on teachers and other staff - opportunities for technology to reduce workload, monitor student progress and support improvement

 - innovation in assessment: adaptive testing - remote invigilation - developing assistive technologies - identifying and reducing potential biases